yz3440/nyc-park-study/source_data/README.md

 Here's some examples:

 - ![Original Polygon of Sgt.
-Joyce Kilmer Square](./assets/sgt-joyce-kilmer-square-original-polygon.jpeg) This polygon is too small and not detailed enough for the east side of the park.
+Joyce Kilmer Square](./assets/sgt-joyce-kilmer-square-original-polygon.jpeg) Sgt.
+Joyce Kilmer Square: This polygon is too small and not detailed enough for the east side of the park.
 - ![Original Polygon of Ascenzi Square](./assets/ascenzi-square-original-polygon.jpeg)
-  This polygon also doesn't fit the actual park.
+  Ascenzi Square: This polygon also doesn't fit the actual park.

 These problems mostly happen to the small parks, and I handpicked a list of parks to fix from the smallest 50 parks.